DioryMe/100-content/README.md

-# 100% browser
+# 100% Content

-Diosphere proto app for 100% browser use, publicity and performance.
-Just viewing, no write operations nor authentication.
+Diosphere proto app for 100% browser use with content.

 ## Run